siran/writing/books/A New Arithmetic/A New Arithmetic - 000a For Teachers.md

-# For Teachers
+# For Anyone Who Passed Through Kindergarten

-The goal is not to make preschool arithmetic harder.
+The goal is not to make early arithmetic harder.

 The goal is to prevent arithmetic from becoming too small.